 Due to the COVID-19 coronavirus pandemic and ensuing nationwide lockdown, many UK businesses have experienced an unprecedented rise in remote working.
-Whether you’ve had work from home options in place before or it’s completely new for your business, this has been a huge shift towards remote working for everyone, within just a few weeks.
+Whether you’ve had work from home options in place before or it’s completely new for your business, this has been a huge shift towards remote working for everyone.

 Going remote has its hurdles – it can be harder to communicate effectively, and isolation can have an impact on the productivity and health of employees, overall making managing employees working from home within a lockdown situation quite a daunting task for even the most savvy business-owner or manager.

 Thankfully, technology has got your back, with many solutions out there to help businesses flourish remotely, from conference calling software to task management apps.
 For HR admin when you have employees working remotely, HR software is an ideal solution.
 We’ll run through some of the biggest reasons why HR software is a worthwhile investment for your business.

 How an HR software system helps businesses work remotely

 So, how can an HR software system like myhrtoolkit support a smooth transition to working from home?
 Here are a few points to consider:

 1. Make new policies and HR documents effortlessly accessible

 You’ve likely been updating your policies and creating new ones to deal with the impact of coronavirus upon the business – for instance, remote working, teleworking, and data security policies.
 It can be difficult to keep on top of all the new HR documentation and any forms staff are signing to agree to updates and new policies.